Travel documentary: Modern

 Travelogues are credited with helping cultivating the interest in the travel industry at the same time transportation infrastructure was being developed to make it possible.
 As railways and steamships became more accessible, more people became willing and eager to travel to distant places because of what was displayed in the popular travelogues of the day.
 Today, travelogues are most often seen in IMAX theaters and play a role in fiction film cinematography.
 IMAX was invented more than 40 years ago by Graeme Ferguson, Roman Kroiter, and Robert Kerr who pioneered the technology and debuted it at the EXPO 67 in Montreal, Canada and later again at EXPO 70 in Osaka, Japan.
 Since then, IMAX and travelogues have latched onto each other.
 In the 1970s and 1980s, the popularity of traditional travelogues declined.
 But the advent of cable television channels, such as the Discovery Channel and the Travel Channel and the availability of small, high quality, digital video equipment has renewed the popularity of travel films.
 Amateur films of an individual's travels can be considered travelogues as well.

 The Flavor of Kolkata (2015), a short travel documentary shot in the Indian city Kolkata, was India's first 3D short travel documentary.

-Content

-Travel documentary is a kind of documentary.
-Travel documentaries generally tell stories about travel or introduce travel destinations.
-In general, there will be a leading figure in the documentary.
-This figure will introduce the audience to local landmarks, the cultural landscape, food and customs.
-From these documentaries, viewers can better understand the region, history, and places worth a visit.
-Therefore, travel documentaries can also be described as human geography documentaries.
-They can lead the audience to better understand a place.